-Heatmaps are an excellent way for you to find out just how effective your pages are, as it can tell you where persons are spending the most time on your pages, especially on your CTAs.
-You can also use it to judge if you’re overloading your visitors with content without actually pushing them to convert.
+Heatmaps are an excellent way for you to find out just how effective your pages are, as they can tell you where visitors are spending the most time on your site and what is – and is not – appealing to them.

-I’ll comb through your pages, generate heatmaps and discuss with you the best ways to optimize your pages to bring maximum value and conversions.
+I’ll comb through your pages, generate heatmaps and discuss with you the best ways to optimize your website and its pages to generate maximum value and conversions.